The audio carriers are documented and cataloged in the FN-Base database. The documentation can be consulted through the Phonotheque (FN) catalog.

 FN documents may be consulted, first of all, through the FN-Base catalog.

-Documents protected by copyright may be listened to through the FN network of AV-workstations on the Swss territory.
+Documents protected by copyright may be listened to through the FN network of Listening points on the Swiss territory.

 Documents not protected by copyright and documents in which the rights are held by the FN are freely accessible (from your home) through the FN website.

 For legal and preservation reasons, physical audio carriers are not available on loan.
 They must be consulted in the place where they are stored.

 Working copies of FN documents may only be made in special cases (see below).